nmshd/documentation/_docs_integrate/send-forms-via-requests.md

 | `maxRating` | `5` \| `6` \| `7` \| `8` \| `9` \| `10` |    ✓     | Upper limit for the requested rating. |

 #### SelectionFormFieldSettings

+If SelectionFormFieldSettings are used as `settings` of a FormFieldRequestItem, this results in a selection form field which expects a selection of options provided.

 | Name                     | Type                           | Required | Description                                                                                                                                                                                  |
 | ------------------------ | ------------------------------ | :------: | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |